zuozhenggh/learning-library/analytics-library/oac-ctd/lab3-ml-one-right-click-away/ml-one-right-click-away.md

 Anomalies use ML to find outliers.
 This means that it will try to highlight which combinations of values in your data do not follow the normal distribution and are out of the expected value.
 This does not directly mean they are wrong.
 Your business knowledge is key to interpret the results.
 Left visual tells you that Out of Policy expenses are made usually with Cash and Corporate card.
 This is normal, as company should not pay items against its own policy.
-1. Click on “Select for Canvas” at the top right corner of the “Out-of-Policy” graphic
+1. Click on “Select for Canvas” at the top right corner of the “In-Policy is No” graphic
 2. Click on “Add Selected” to close the Explain and go back to the project.

 ![](images/7_Add_Selected.png " ")